 To preserve, improve and standardize the American Brabant Horse.

-To protect, preserve and promote the European Brabant draft horse.
+To protect, preserve and promote the American Brabant draft horse.

 Th European Belgian is raised in several European countries and goes by different names, depending on the country of origin; however, they are all European Belgian horses.
 In southern Belgium, the European Belgian is called the Cheval de Trait Belge or Brabançon.
 In northern Belgium, the European Belgian is called the Belgisch Trekpaard.
 In France it is the Cheval Trait du Nord, in the Neterlands it is the Nederlands Trekpaard and in Germany it is the Rheinisch Deutsches Kaltblut.

 Between 1999 and 2012 members met and conducted the business of the Association at Horse Progress Days.

 In 2014 a small group revitalized the association with by stating monthly conference calls and a major growth spurt with membership from across the US, Canada and Europe, to accommodate the growing membership rolls and fellowship as well as ownership of our association by all members, Membership meetings are now conducted by telephone conference with Annual Field Days for fellowship.
 Websites and Facebook pages were launched to augment the newsletters.

 In 2015 & 2016, it became clear that the demand for Brabant horses was increasing.
 Early in 2017, a special committee was formed to discuss creating a registry and what benefits a registry would have for these horses in the future.
 This registry is now documented in the ABA Handbook and complementary by-laws additions.